SGNIC

 What are the types of contact required for a domain name?

-All 4 types of contacts (Registrant, Administrator, Billing and Technical) are mandatory for each domain name.
+All 4 types of contacts (Registrant, Administrative, Billing and Technical) are mandatory for each domain name.

 Are there any restrictions on the number of contact objects that can be created?

-There is no limit on number of contacts objects a registrar can create.
-However, for each domain name, there can be only 1 registrant, 1 administrator, 1 billing contact and 1 technical contact associated with the domain name.
+There is no limit on the number of contact objects a registrar can create.
+However, for each domain name, there can be only 1 registrant, 1 administrative contact, 1 billing contact and 1 technical contact associated with the domain name.
 Multiple contacts for each role (e.g. 2 technical contacts for 1 domain name) is not allowed.

 Are there any .sg-specific restrictions for contact objects?

-Postal Code is mandatory if the country code is ‘SG’ (Singapore).
+Postal Code is mandatory if the country indicated is Singapore.

 Read https://verifiedid.sgnic.sg/faq.html#_Toc445128329 for the requirements of the Administrative Contact of a .sg domain name subject to VerifiedID@SG scheme.